 This course is designed for intermediate and advanced singers interested in developing their vocal abilities and becoming acquainted with and learning selected works from the standard operatic repertoire.
 The course will offer solo and ensemble experience through singing, acting, and movement leading to the public performance of operatic scenes.
 This is the summer version of Music 40.

-MUSIC 42, Advanced Opera Production 5 units
+MUSIC 42, Advanced Opera Production 5

-Transfer: UC, CSU

-- Prerequisite: Pre-enrollment audition.

-- Advisory: Music 50B.
+- Prerequisite: Pre-enrollment audition. - Skills Advisory: Music 50B.

 This course consists of rehearsals and performance of a full-length operatic production with orchestra.
 Emphasis is placed on the cooperative blending of all theatre and musical activities into a finished public performance.

-MUSIC 42S, Advanced Opera Production

-3 units

-Transfer: UC, CSU

-- Prerequisite: Pre-enrollment audition.

-- Advisory: Music 50B.